2/15/23

 ****Working Girl (1988 rent) starring Harrison Ford, Sigourney Weaver, and Melanie Griffith.
 Deception and a love triangle with a solid soundtrack by Carly Simon.

-***Little Black Book (2004 on HBO max) Is omission a betrayal? starring Brittany Murphy, Holly Hunter, Ron Livingston, Julianne Nicholson, and Kathy Bates.
+***Little Black Book (2004 rent) Is omission a betrayal? starring Brittany Murphy, Holly Hunter, Ron Livingston, Julianne Nicholson, and Kathy Bates.
 With a nod to Carly Simon makes a cameo appearance at the end of the film.

-**As Good as it Gets (1997 rent) Written by James Brooks, stars Jack Nicholson, Helen Hunt, and Greg Kinnear
+**As Good as it Gets (1997 MGM+) Written by James Brooks, stars Jack Nicholson, Helen Hunt, and Greg Kinnear

-**Love and Other Drugs (2010 rent) based on Jamie Reidy’s 2005 non-fiction book Hard Sell: The Evolution of a Viagra Salesman.
+**Love and Other Drugs (2010 on Prime Video) based on Jamie Reidy’s 2005 non-fiction book Hard Sell: The Evolution of a Viagra Salesman.
 Starring Jake Gyllenhaal, Anne Hathaway, Oliver Platt, Hank Azaria, Josh Gad and Gabriel Macht, the film tells the story of a medicine peddler in 1990s Pittsburgh who starts a relationship with a young woman suffering from an illness that leads to Parkinson’s disease.

-*Uptown Girls (2003 rent) Brittany Murphy and Dakota Fanning.
+*Uptown Girls (2003 on Prime Video) Brittany Murphy and Dakota Fanning.
 Can a down on her luck rockstar’s daughter find success and love?

 ***Long Shot (2019 on Hulu) The plot follows a journalist (Seth Rogen) who reunites with his former babysitter (Charlize Theron), now the United States Secretary of State.
 Love and politics are complicated.